Alumim: History

 Alumim was established in 1966 as a border settlement with Egypt by Bnei Akiva members from a Nahal gar'in.
 Its land had belonged to the Religious Kibbutz Movement since the 1940s and was previously farmed by kibbutz Be'erot Yitzhak, which was relocated as a result of its destruction in the 1948 Arab–Israeli War.

 Over the years other Nahal groups joined the kibbutz, as well as groups of immigrants from World Bnei Akiva.
 The largest groups from abroad came from the United Kingdom.
 Today Alumim has nearly 200 members, around 110 families.
 About 20% of the membership are immigrants from the UK.

 Through ninth grade, the children of kibbutz Alumim attend Da'at Regional school in kibbutz Sa'ad.

 The Alumim massacre was an attack which took place on 7 October 2023, as part of the surprise attack on Israel by Hamas and the Palestinian Islamic Jihad.
 During the attack, approximately 100 Hamas militants infiltrated Alumim.
-The infiltrators killed 22 foreign workers from Thailand and Nepal, and kidnapped 2 people, before the kibbutz's security team fought back.
-Two brothers from the Israeli city Beersheba who were IDF service came to participate in the kibbutz's defense during the fighting on their own initiative and were killed.
+The infiltrators killed 22 foreign workers from Thailand and Nepal, and kidnapped 2 people, before the kibbutz's security team and outside reinforcements managed to beat them back.
+Two brothers from the Israeli city Beersheba who were IDF servicemen came to participate in the kibbutz's defense during the fighting on their own initiative and were killed, as were three more troops - two soldiers and a police commando - who joined the defenders as volunteers.
 The fighting continued for six hours until IDF troops arrived and cleared the kibbutz of militants.
 35 of the Hamas infiltrators were killed while the rest fled.